deanwampler/deanwampler.github.io/scala3-highlights.md

 Note the name that is synthesized for the first _given instance_ if you don't explicitly provide a name, `given_Conversion_Double_Dollars`.

-Note that `as` keyword when the second given instance is named.
+The second given instance is named `d2P`.
+The declaration looks similar to a typical `val` declaration.

 By the way, the first definition is shorthand for this: